poojahira/named-entity-recognition/README.md

 • Google knowledge graph [5]<br />
 The Google API was used to get knowledge graph results pertaining to entity type for current word, current word + next word and current word + next word + next word.
 Results are stored as text files in a folder called 'google' to run program offline and avoid hitting api limits.
 The code to extract the knowledge graph details is also in the 'google' folder.<br />

-Another model was built using the centroids of the Kmeans clustering of word embeddings as a feature.
+<hr>Models</h3>
+Including the model described above, another model was built using the centroids of the Kmeans clustering of word embeddings as a feature.
 Models are saved as pickle files in folder 'models'.

 <h3>References</h3>
 [1] https://www.clips.uantwerpen.be/conll2003/ner/<br />